benmcinnes/ArcadeVehiclePhysics/README.md

 ArcadeVehiclePhysics.package
 * Unity Cinemachine

+**NOTE**: You may need to upgrade your version of Cinemachine depending on the version of Unity you are using.

 Sample Scene
 * TextMeshPro
+* Probuilder - For Level geometry

 ### Unity Version
 This project was built and tested in Unity 2018.4.5f1 LTS